-Shark Meat is a Growing Market
+Shark Meat, A Growing Market

 While the shark fin trade is still the biggest offender when it comes to shark mortality, the market for shark meat is also of great concern.
 In areas where overfishing has decimated other fish populations, sharks are increasingly hunted for their meat.
 Often the meat by itself would not be worth enough to make shark fishing profitable if the fins weren't also sold.
 Fishing fleets from around the world supply Asian markets with fins, while the meat is being diverted along separate supply channels to meet demand in growing markets around the world.
 In some cases, countries with stricter laws will land sharks, fully knowing that they cannot market the meat due to contamination levels.
 They then pass the meat on to another country with less stringent standards.

 To further complicate the issue, available data of import and exports cover only a portion of what is actually cut and traded.
 The species of shark being traded is only rarely identified in trade records, making it difficult to trace the sale of endangered species.
 It is a complex dynamic driven by a consumer market that may be ill informed and a commercial fishing industry that aims to stay in business by creating more demand for anything that comes from a shark.